 Liposuction risks and safety information

-The decision to have liposuction is extremely personal and you’ll have to decide if the benefits will achieve your goals and if the risks and potential complications are acceptable.
+The decision to have plastic surgery is extremely personal.
+You will have to decide if the benefits will achieve your goals and if the risks and potential complications of liposuction are acceptable.

 - Irregular pigmentation